ankumar/ankumar/README.md

 ---

 > "Wandering is an essential counter-balance to efficiency.
 You need to employ both.
-The outsized discoveries – the “non-linear” ones – are highly likely to require wandering." --JeffBezos
+The outsized discoveries – the “non-linear” ones – are highly likely to require wandering." --Letter to Shareholders, Amazon

 ### Work: